-- 3.48 To the extent that asset stranding risk is systematic, the asset beta calculated under the Manual Rule 42 fully compensates shareholders unless there is evidence that the asset stranding risk of the comparators used to estimate the asset beta is materially different from that faced by the NP.
-In the absence of evidence to the contrary we consider that it is reasonable to assume that the NP's asset stranding risk is no higher than that of the average comparator in the sample. - 3.49 However, we consider that some of the asset stranding risk faced by a NP might be non-systematic.
-For example, in our 2013/14 report on the milk price calculation, we stated that "[w]here the risk of asset stranding is provided for ex ante in the WACC, we do not consider that all of this should be through the asset beta as asset beta is a measure of an investment's exposure to market wide (systematic) factors, and we consider that most asset stranding risk is non-systematic."47 - 3.50 Non-systematic stranding risk is dealt with by the Manual Rules listed in paragraph 3.40 above. - 3.51 Specifically, the SRP was introduced into the Manual as Rule 41 (in 2020 changed to Rule 43) to address our position on asset stranding risk.
-The rule allows Fonterra to compensate for downside non-systematic risk associated with stranded assets that are not otherwise covered in the milk price calculation methodology.
-Prior to this year's review the SRP was a 0.22 increment to the cost of equity.
+- 3.71 To the extent that asset stranding risk is systematic, the asset beta calculated under the Rule 42 of the Manual fully compensates shareholders unless there is evidence that the asset stranding risk of the comparators used to estimate the asset beta is materially different from that faced by the NP.
+In the absence of evidence to the contrary we consider that it is reasonable to assume that the NP's asset stranding risk is no higher than that of the average comparator in the sample. - 3.72 However, we consider that some of the asset stranding risk faced by a NP might be non-systematic.
+For example, in our 2013/14 report on the milk price calculation, we stated that "[w]here the risk of asset stranding is provided for ex ante in the WACC, we do not consider that all of this should be through the asset beta as asset beta is a measure of an investment's exposure to market wide (systematic) factors, and we consider that most asset stranding risk is non-systematic."65

-CEPA "Dairy asset beta and specific risk premium - supporting material - 21 July 2021" (27 July 2021), page 21.
+64 CEPA "Dairy asset beta and specific risk premium - supporting material - 21 July 2021" (27 July 2021), page 21.

-Commerce Commission "Final report - Review of Fonterra's 2013/14 base milk price calculation" (15 September 2014), paragraph V9.
+65 Commerce Commission "Final report - Review of Fonterra's 2013/14 base milk price calculation" (15 September 2014), paragraph V9.